treasure-data/td-unity-sdk-package/README.md

 //   TreasureData.Instance.AddEvent("testdb", "unitytbl", ev);
 ```

 Specify the database and table to which you want to import the events.
+The total length of database and table must be shorter than 129 chars.

 ### Upload Events to TreasureData